mikkelwillen/dq/README.md

-- `src/`: Modules for specifying and drawing circuits, modules for giving the semantics for circuits, modules for executing circuits and for compiling circuits into data-parallel Futhark code.
+- `src/`: Modules for specifying and drawing circuits, modules for giving the semantics for circuits, modules for executing circuits and for compiling circuits into data-parallel Futhark code, tool `qsim2fut` for parsing [qsim](https://github.com/quantumlib/qsim) circuit files and converting them into futhark programs.

 - `examples/`: Example quantum algorithms.
 Currently, only Grover's algorithm is available...